aig-upf/sltp/README.md

 ## Installation

-The whole pipeline runs in *python3* and relies on a couple of dependencies; most notably:
+The whole pipeline runs in *Python3* and relies on some dependencies; most notably:

 * The [FS planner](https://github.com/aig-upf/fs-private/) (actually, a simplified version of it).
 * Some MaxSat solver such as [OpenWBO](http://sat.inesc-id.pt/open-wbo/)
 * The [Tarski](https://github.com/aig-upf/tarski/) planning problem definition module.
+* CMake

+### Installing required packages

+If running on Ubuntu, you will need to install CMake:

+    sudo apt-get -y install cmake

 ### Installing FS